Skip to content

 As a Church School, we place a strong emphasis on creating and sustaining an ethos based on Christian principles.
 Care, understanding and respect for each other are paramount, and we aim to nurture and develop positive spiritual, moral, social and cultural attitudes within our school community.
 Religious education and collective worship are central to the life of our school, whilst reflecting the rich variety of religious traditions and diversity of our society.

-At Harrietsham C of E Primary School, our ethos vision and values ensure that every pupil and teacher is given an equal opportunity to achieve their potential.
+At Harrietsham Church of England Primary School, our ethos vision and values ensure that every pupil and teacher is given an equal opportunity to achieve their potential.
 In addition, each individual is entitled to learn, teach or work in a supportive environment and to benefit from the diversity of our school community.

 To meet these aims, we are committed to: